zpzim/SCAMP/README.md

 # Environment
 This base project requires:
  * Currently builds under Ubuntu/Fedora Linux using gcc/clang and nvcc (if CUDA is available) with cmake (3.8+ for cuda support), this version is not available directly from all package managers so you may need to install it manually from [here](https://cmake.org/download/)
- * Optional, but highly recommended (For GPU computation): At least version 9.0 of the CUDA toolkit available [here](https://developer.nvidia.com/cuda-toolkit).
- * Optional: At least version 6.0 of clang (for clang-tidy and clang-format)
- * Google protobufs (v2) must be installed as SCAMP uses this input to communicate internally, protobuf v2.6.x minimum is required, some package managers do not provide this version yet and you will need to install from source [here](https://github.com/protocolbuffers/protobuf/blob/master/src/README.md)
+ * Required: Google protobufs (v2) must be installed as SCAMP uses this input to communicate internally, protobuf v2.6.x minimum is required, some package managers do not provide this version yet and you will need to install from source [here](https://github.com/protocolbuffers/protobuf/blob/master/src/README.md)
- * An NVIDIA GPU with CUDA support is also required.
+ * Optional, but highly recommended: At least version 9.0 of the CUDA toolkit available [here](https://developer.nvidia.com/cuda-toolkit) and an NVIDIA GPU with CUDA (compute capability 3.0+) support.
 You can find a list of CUDA compatible GPUs [here](https://developer.nvidia.com/cuda-gpus)
+ * Optional: Version 6.0 of clang (for clang-tidy and clang-format)
  * Currently Supports Kepler-Volta, but Turing and beyond will likely work as well, just add the -gencode flag for your specific architecture in CMakeLists.txt
  * Highly recommend using a Pascal/Volta GPU as they are much better (V100 is ~10x faster than a K80 for SCAMP, V100 is ~2-3x faster than a P100)
 ~~~~